External Packages

 ChemAxon's JChemSuite

 VFLP 2.0 can use ChemAxon's JChemSuite for carrying out several steps of the molecule preparations, though Open Babel can currently be used as well instead.
 A suitable academic or commercial license needs to be obtained from ChemAxon directly.
-The licence file has to be stored in the folder tools/packages/, and the name of the license file has to be specified in control file via the variable chemaxon_license_filename.
+The licence file has to be stored in the folder tools/packages/

 The JChemSuite package can be downloaded here from ChemAxon's homepage after registration: